Hielscher Ultrasonics

 Olive leaf extract is the concentrate of phytochemicals in olive leaves and contains thereby a high amount of powerful antioxidants.
 Olive leaf extract is traditionally used to boost the immune system.
 For instance, it is administered to ameliorate symptoms of the common cold, coughs, and sore throats.

-Furthermore, research suggest that the polyphenols in olive leaf extract might reduce the risk of cardiovascular diseases, lower cholesterol levels, help with weight loss, exhibit antimicrobial effects, and act as anti-cancer agent.
+Furthermore, research suggests that the polyphenols in olive leaf extract might reduce the risk of cardiovascular diseases, lower cholesterol levels, help with weight loss, exhibit antimicrobial effects, and act as anti-cancer agent.

 For this reason, extracts from olive leaves (Olea europaea L. folium) are used as an active ingredient in product formulations of pharmaceuticals and dietary supplements.
 Furthermore, olive leaf extracts are used in nutritional supplements, therapeutics, cosmetics, as well as food and beverages.